HelikarLab/CancerDiscover/README.md

 - `CompletedExperiments` When the pipeline has finished running, the above directories which contain experimental data will be moved into this directory.
 This directory will act as a repository of old experiment files organized by a time-stamp which reads as `Year-month-day-hours-minutes-seconds`.

 ### Execution of Pipeline

-1. In the command line, your first step will be to place your raw `CEL` file data into the `DataFiles` directory.
+The first step is be to place your raw `CEL` file data into the `DataFiles` directory.

-2. Next, in the `DataFiles` directory you will need to make a two column `csv` (comma separated file) called *"sampleList.txt"*.
-In the first column write the name of each `CEL` file, and in the second column write the class identifier to be associated with that sample.
-See the example below:
+In the `DataFiles` directory you will need to create a two column `csv` (comma separated file) called *"sampleList.txt"* where the first column will have the name of each `CEL` file, and the second column will have the class identifier to be associated with that sample.
+See an example below:
 ```
 CL2001031606AA.CEL,squamousCellCarcinoma
 CL2001031607AA.CEL,squamousCellCarcinoma